ndau/commands/deploy/aws_node_setup.md

     - Name: `mainet-<N>` (.ndau.tech)
     - Type: `A - IPv4 address`
     - Alias: `Yes`
-    - Alias Target: (paste the DNS name from the clipboard, it'll get a `dualstack` prepended automatically, leave it)
+    - Alias Target: (paste the DNS name from the clipboard)
+        - It'll get a `dualstack.` prepended automatically, leave it
+        - Add a `.` to the end of it (might not matter)
     - Create
     - Run `dig +noall +answer mainnet-<N>.ndau.tech` and make sure the `A` records that come back mention `mainnet-<N>.ndau.tech` in them.
 If not, they haven't propogated and the nodes won't work yet.
 Wait for this to happen before moving on.
 1. ECS > Task Definitions